Degree Level:

 You’ll start your Education journey by taking a series of proficiency tests in freshman year.
 In order to move on in the program, you’ll need a score of 95% or higher on each exam.
 Then, you’ll take ED 2051, Orientation to Teaching, your first experience of an education class and fieldwork!

-After passing that class, you’ll begin taking higher-level courses in both your major and Education certification.
+After passing that class, you’ll begin taking higher-level courses in both your major and Education major or certification.
 These classes will teach you practical skills like lesson planning, working with students with special needs, educational development and theory, and more, while also giving you numerous opportunities to practice co-teaching.
-Throughout, you must maintain an overall 2.75 GPA and receive a C+ or better in all certification courses (which can only be repeated once).
+Throughout, you must maintain an overall 2.75 GPA and receive a C+ or better in all education courses (which can only be repeated once).

 As you continue to take classes, you’ll also participate in fieldwork, working towards a total of 100 hours (150 for dual certification in special education).